trustmaster/photos/content/post/madeira.md

 A huge gallery needs a longer break after it.
 I don't know if people are going to enjoy having to write so much text in order for their posts to look good.
 Maybe we should use generative AI to create these interludes by analyzing what's on the photos and using some content from the Internet.

-The downside is that it would not be personal anymore...
+The downside is that it would not be personal anymore, sorry.
+Here is [Funchal on Wikipedia](https://en.wikipedia.org/wiki/Funchal).

 {{<gallery>}}